top of page

 Here is an excellent video showing a close up of the FRT-8: Fernandes FRT-8 — Obscure Lefthand Bridges — FR-55

-Note: Fernandes guitars were being made by Matsumoku at this time who also produced Aria Pro II guitars.
-This same tremolo was also used on some Aria Pro II models including the left handed Aria II Pro Mega Metal Stage III.
-In the Aria Pro II catalogs, it is referred to as the "ART-2."
-Yamaha also used this tremolo for some of their RGX Series Superstrat guitars introduced in 1987 that were made in Taiwan, calling it the Yamaha "RMX" tremolo.
+Note: Fernandes guitars were being made by Matsumoku at this time which also produced Aria Pro II guitars.
+Some Aria Pro II models used this very same tremolo, such as including the left handed Aria II Pro Mega Metal Stage III.
+In the Aria Pro II catalogs it is referred to as the "ART-2."
+Yamaha also used it for some of their RGX Series Superstrat guitars introduced in 1987 that were made at Yamaha's Kaohsiung factory in Taiwan, calling it the Yamaha "RMX" tremolo.
+So, here we have three different brands made at two different factories in two different countries, all using the same product.

 I have a left handed one of these from a guitar that I had back in New Zealand during the 1980s.
 Mine has no stamping.
 I cannot remember what guitar it came off.
 I don't think it was a Fernandes.
 Definitely not a Yamaha.
 In fact, I used this bridge (because I was poor at the time!) on the very first left handed guitar I personally built in 1992.
 I gigged with that guitar a handful of times in the early-2000s and I remember it did not stay in tune well.
 To me this design is somewhat primitive.
 I have questions....
 Where did Matsumoku, Fernandes, and Yamaha get this one from?
 Does any reader know what factory actually made this tremolo?